SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ## Racing with Jona

 Racing with Jona is easy, just begin your race and wait until Jona will contact you.
-To achieve this, the ACC plugin will start *Race Engineer.exe*, which is located in the *Binaries* folder, as a subprocess, as long as you are on track.
+To achieve this, the ACC plugin will start *Race Engineer.exe*, which is located in the *Binaries* folder, as a subprocess, for the time when you are on track.
 (Note for developers: The communication between those two processes uses named pipes.
-See the [technical information](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#technical-information) for more information on that).
+For more technical information, see the [technical information](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#technical-information) section below).

 But Jona needs a little help from your side to understand the given race situation and the corresponding data.

 ### Race Settings

 Now we come to a dirty part of the game, at least for the moment.
 As you already might suspect, Jona needs some knowledge, which is not necessarily provided by the telemetry data of the simulation game.
 For this a *Race Engineer.settings* file exist in the *Simulator Controller\Config* folder in your user documents folder, which you have to edit for each race.
-The next version of Simulator Controller will provide a graphical user interface for this task at least and I am still looking to gather parts of this information from the simulation game itself.
+The next version of Simulator Controller will provide a graphical user interface for this task at least and I am still looking to gather at least the setup part of this information from the simulation game itself.

 	[Race Settings]
 	OutLap=true
 	InLap=true
 	Fuel.AvgConsumption=2.7
 	Fuel.SafetyMargin=3
-	Fuel.Warning=3
 	Lap.AvgTime=106
 	Lap.History.Considered=5
 	Lap.History.Damping=0.2